BorrowMyDoggy and COVID pandemic, 1 year on

-This past year has been challenging and tough on all of us, but it’s safe to say the real winners of COVID-19 have definitely been our furry friends.
-They’ve spent all day everyday with their favourite humans, received more fuss and attention and got to go on walks every single day.
-Puppies and rescues have found new, loving homes and an amazing 11% of the population got a new pet!
+This past year has been challenging and tough on all of us, but if there could be any 'winners' of lockdowns it would be our furry friends.
+They’ve spent all day, everyday with their favourite humans, received more fuss and attention, and got to go on more pawsome walks.
+Puppies and rescues have found new, loving homes and an amazing 11% of the UK population got a new pet!

 However with many dog owners returning to work in the not so distant future, many dogs are at risk of separation anxiety while lockdown puppies can lack vital socialisation since spending their youth stuck inside.
 Luckily our community is still here and ready to welcome new owners and borrowers across the UK and Ireland to help connect and share the love of dogs.
 Ready to join us?
 Get started and create your profile today.

 Want to hear about a different kind of dog care that both you and your dog will love?